papermanager/papermanager.github.io/versioned_docs/version-0.x.x/03-using-the-component.md

 # Using the component

 The Paper Manager component lets the user manage the paper collection.
 It offers three CRUD editors.
 One for the paper categories, another for the authors and a third one for the papers themselves.
-Each can be accessed from the administration by navigating to *Components &#8594; Paper Manager Lite &#8594; Categories*, *Components &#8594; Paper Manager Lite &#8594; Authors* and *Components &#8594; Paper Manager Lite &#8594; Papers* respectively.
+Each can be accessed from the administration by navigating to *Components &#8594; Paper Manager &#8594; Categories*, *Components &#8594; Paper Manager &#8594; Authors* and *Components &#8594; Paper Manager &#8594; Papers* respectively.
 Each item in these lists has the following fields:

 - Categories
   - `ID`: Record number in the database.